 How To Package Art Prints

-Besides the quality of the printing and the quality of the fine art papers used, the way the prints are packaged will affect the value of an artist’s brand and their work.
+Besides the quality of the printing and the quality of the fine art papers used, the way the prints are packaged will affect the value of an artist’s brand and work.

 Supplies needed for packaging prints: